 In a large pan over medium heat, heat the olive oil.
 Add the chicken.
 Cook for 5 minutes on a side or until lightly browned.
 Transfer to a plate.

 Spread 1/3 of the cranberry mixture on the bottom of the baking dish.
-It won’t cover the bottom – just distribute it as evenly as you can.
+Don’t worry if it won’t cover the bottom – just distribute it as evenly as you can.
 Arrange the chicken pieces on top.
 Spread the remaining 2/3s of cranberry mixture on the chicken.
-Top with mozzarella and sprinkle with Parmesan.
+Top with mozzarella and Parmesan.

-Bake for 25 to 30 minutes or until the chicken is cooked through and the cheese is brown.
+Bake for 25 to 30 minutes or until the chicken is cooked through and the cheese begins to brown.